data-mechanics/course-2016-fal-proj/README.md

 The first five datasets are pulled from [City of Boston](https://data.cityofboston.gov/) using the Socrata Open Data API endpoint *.json* URL.
 The last two data sets were scraped from Google using the Google API.

-The ???? new data sets we have created as a result of these 7 data sets (the first five a) are (informally) called Crime Instances v.
-Community Indicators, Crime Instances v.
-Anti-Community Indicators, and Crime Instances v.
-Moving Truck Permits
+The five new data sets we have created as a result of these 7 data sets are (informally) called:

-(all instances of crime are looked at within a one-mile, or 1600-meter radius of the indicators mentioned in the title).
+- Boston Grid Cell GPS Centers (1000-FT Cells)
+- Community Indicators Location and Score
+- Boston Grid Cells Inverse Community Score
+- Distinct Entertainment Licenses (without restaurants)
+- Boston Grid Cells Crime Incidence 2012 - 2015.

 The interesting question we are trying to solve is this: if, given different "types" of city establishments/infrastructure that can either be categorized as indicators of "stronger community" or "weaker community", can we find other correlations with other indicators of inequality or "instability" in Boston and